How Stress Wrecks Your Brain (and How Yoga and Meditation Can Restore Brain Health)

 - The integration of multiple techniques creates synergistic benefits.

 - Many students become teachers at this stage.
-Teaching others is powerful way to enhance the integration of areas of the brain and our understanding and experience of yoga and meditation.
+Teaching others is a powerful way to enhance the integration of areas of the brain and our understanding and experience of yoga and meditation.

 The outcomes include

-- Exceptional emotional regulation abilities, so that we can maintain our composure even in extremely challenging situations
+- Exceptional emotional regulation abilities so that we can maintain our composure even in extremely challenging situations

 - Stress resilience reaches remarkable levels.